orbitalquark/scintillua/README.md

 ## Download

-Download Scintillua from the project's [download page][] or from this quick
+Download Scintillua from the project's [download page][] or from these quick
-link:
+links:

+Stable Builds

 * [Win32 and Linux][]

+Unstable Builds

+* [Win32 and Linux Nightly][]

+_Warning_: nightly builds are untested, may have bugs, and are the absolute cutting-edge versions of Scintillua.
+Do not use them in production, but for testing purposes only.

 [download page]: http://foicica.com/scintillua/download
 [Win32 and Linux]: download/scintilluaLATEST.zip
+[Win32 and Linux Nightly]: download/scintillua_NIGHTLY.zip

 ## Installation and Usage